radiantdeer/AIDr/README.md

 ### Currently Working
 - Chatting : For now, app will "mirror" your message
+- Chat history : will consider for other chat content types
 - Calendar & time picker for add reminder
 - Reminders : able to list reminders made & create new reminders

 ### Incoming
 - Speech-to-text, and *vice versa*
 - "Dummy" file upload
-- Chat history : currently chats are gone if the back button is pressed/phone is rotated/app is closed
 - All of planned chatting functionalities : diagnosing, disease & drug explainer, hospital location
 - *Feedbacks* for saving reminders ("Reminders added successfully!", or something like that)
 - Push-notify of reminders